Yamaha FD01s Acoustic Guitar Ultimate Review

-The Yamaha FD 01s is a solid spruce-top guitar suited perfectly for your front porch or a campfire.
+The Yamaha FD 01s is a solid spruce-top guitar suited ideally for your front porch or a campfire.
 Made with a combination of Rosewood and Nato, I could see clearly why the Yamaha has a good build quality for its price.
-This guitar was launched for retail around 2006-07 and has been a very favoured starter guitar ever since.
+This guitar was launched for retail around 2006-07 and has been a favored starter guitar ever since.

 Though this solid top acoustic model has been discontinued as per the Yamaha official website, it can be bought from online retailers like Amazon for less than $200.
-A Yamaha for this price sounds to me like an excellent deal – especially for a beginner.
-All in all, the guitar, on paper looks wonderful.
+A Yamaha for this price sounds like an excellent deal – especially for a beginner.
+All in all, the guitar, on paper, looks lovely.
 But I’ll go deep and show you how this guitar is, in reality, a perfect choice for you.

-Playing guitar is always a great stress-buster and an awesome way to impress your friends and family.
-Yamaha FD 01s is a great guitar to start off with.
-Yamaha is a brand that has always been known for their product quality, and the reason can be seen from the FD 01s.
+Playing guitar is always a great stress-buster and an excellent way to impress your friends and family.
+The Yamaha FD 01s is a great guitar to start with.
+Yamaha is a brand that has always been known for its product quality, and the reason can be seen in the FD 01s.

-It weighs 6.2 pounds and feels like a well-made, expensive guitar, ready to be played and practiced on.
+It weighs 6.2 pounds and feels like a well-made, expensive guitar, ready to be played and practiced.
 It is a different instrument used by many, and I am sure you will love it too.